Last updated on January 27, 2026

 The Strategy

 You’ll want Hakbal of the Surging Soul out early, preferably with some sort of protection.
-Your commander should be your main target for equipment like Mithril Coat or Swiftfoot Boots because it’ll become a big removal target once your opponents realize how powerful it is.
+Your commander should be your main target for equipment like Mithril Coat or Swiftfoot Boots because it becomes a big removal target once your opponents realize how powerful it is.

 While there isn’t really a bad time to play cards like Mist Dancer or Lord of Atlantis that can help you evade blocks, you may want to hold them back if you’re close to finishing someone off.
-That way you can use it as a surprise, instead of having it removed prematurely.
+That way you can use evasion as a surprise, to avoid opponents removing it prematurely.
 It’s worth just doing something else for a turn and then taking your opponents by surprise when you can.

 When you have chances to give individual creatures evasion with cards like Merfolk Sovereign, you should prioritize your commander.
 This way you can keep getting Hakbal’s attack trigger off.
 This can help you get ahead on lands or at least will keep your hand full of cards.